Triton-Robotics/TR-mbed/util/motor/CANMotorDocumentation.md

 # Motor Feedback

-When you run `CANMotor::tick();`, the CANMotor class reads a message from both CAN busses and updates a collection of feedback data collected from all collected motors.
+When you run `DJIMotor::tick();`, the DJIMotor class reads a message from both CAN busses and updates a collection of feedback data collected from all collected motors.
 You can get that data with the following getter:

 `int getData(motorDataType data)`